 Click Here for more information on how to join these exciting classes.

-Thank you to Barb & Arthur Altman for their donation to
+Thank you to Salomon Stavchansky for his donation to the Building Fund.

 Thank you to Ben Heyen for his donation to the General Fund.

 Thank you to Clarity Cie for her donation In Honor Of the Rabbi's classes.

 - Allene Novy-Portnoy; Hannah Bassa bat Sarah Osnat